March 19, 2026

 Faith has become core to her restoration.
 She looks forward to weekly devotions, and during Kids Alive Guatemala’s first camp in October, she was one of 17 girls who chose to invite Jesus into her heart.
 She is beginning to understand that her identity is not defined by what was done to her.

-In November 2025, Valeria celebrated her milestone fifteenth birthday, surrounded by the girls in her home and honored with a Quince Años celebration, she experienced joy and belonging — a reclaiming of childhood.
+In November 2025, Valeria celebrated her milstone fifteenth birthday, surrounded by the girls in her home and honored with a Quince Años celebration, she experienced joy and belonging — a reclaiming of childhood.

 Today, Valeria is healing and growing.
-The protective instinct that once shielded her siblings now shapes how she cares for others at Oasis.
+She’s even learning to care for others at Oasis.
 She speaks up when something feels unjust and runs eagerly onto the soccer field, embracing life as a child again.
 Her story is not over.

 Children like Valeria deserve safety, healing, and the chance to rediscover the joy of childhood.
 Your support helps provide protective care, counseling, education, and the steady relationships that allow children to rebuild their lives after abuse.
 Become a Safe Haven Champion today and help create spaces where children are protected, heard, and restored.